 Laptops are currently on a four year replacement cycle.

 - For additional information regarding obtaining a laptop go to Laptops for Faculty.

 - Information pertaining to the functions of FSMail and Google Apps for Education.
 This includes using the calendar, mass mailings and more.

-Microsoft Endpoint Protection is the newly supported anti-virus application for campus.
-Newly purchased systems will come with this anti-virus already installed.
-Symantec Endpoint will continue to work on already purchased systems.
+Microsoft Endpoint Protection is installed on university owned Apple computers and computers running Windows 7.
+Defender is configured to run on all university owned computers running Windows 10.
 Those wishing to have the new anti-virus installed on an existing systems are to contact the Technology Helpdesk and open a Service Request.
 If you have any questions feel free to contact the Technology Helpdesk at (309) 677-2964.